ColinKCurtis/dissertation/README.md

 Many of these resources are available at https://grad.ncsu.edu/students/etd/ The 'ncsuthesis.cls', 'optional.tex', and 'front.tex' files are, as I recall, from that website

+Use of VSCODE/LaTeX Workshop/this document:

+Build the project from 'ckc1.tex'... view 'ckc1.pdf' in a separate tab.
+Changes to other chapters/sections will be updated and presented.